Parvesh86/expense-tracker/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

-Description:-
+### Description:-

-App is used to Track the Expenses as well as income.
-App is using Context API, for Global state Management 1:- Create Expense(+ve will indicate Income and -ve will indicate The Expense) 2:- Delete the Expense
+App is used to Track the Expenses as well as income. <br /> App is using Context API, for Global state Management <br />
+1:- Create Expense(+ve will indicate Income and -ve will indicate The Expense) <br />
+2:- Delete the Expense <br />